 Faculty are expected to understand and adhere to the copyright law of the United States (Title 17, United States Code), as updated by the Technology, Education, and Copyright Harmonization Act (TEACH Act).
 Copyright law must be followed when performances, displays, copies or other reproductions of copyrighted material are made available to students.
 This includes the posting of copyrighted material on any college learning management system.
-Under the TEACH Act, it is permissible to make copyrighted materials available to students, providing that such materials (1) do not exceed an amount or duration comparable to that typically displayed in a live classroom setting; (2) Are directly related to the course content; (3) are an integral part of the teaching content; (4) are intended solely for and are available only to students enrolled in the course; and (5) are retained only for the class session.
-The students must be notified that the materials may be subject to copyright protection.
+Under the TEACH Act, it is permissible to make copyrighted materials available to students, providing that such materials (1) do not exceed an amount or duration comparable to that typically displayed in a live classroom setting; (2) Are directly related to the course content; (3) are an integral part of the teaching content; (4) are intended solely for and are available only to students must be notified that the materials may be subject to copyright protection.